Issa Diop (footballer)

-Issa Laye Lucas Jean Diop (born 9 January 1997) is a French professional footballer who plays as a centre-back for club Fulham.
+Issa Laye Lucas Jean Diop (born 9 January 1997) is a professional footballer who plays as a centre-back for club Ipswich Town.
+Born in France, and a former France youth international, he plays for the Morocco national team.

 Diop began his career at his hometown club Toulouse, making his senior debut during the 2015–16 season.
 He became the club's captain in 2017, before leaving for English club West Ham United in 2018, signing for a club-record fee.

+Early life and family

+Diop was born in Toulouse, France.
+His father is of Senegalese origin while his mother hails from a Moroccan background.
+His grandfather, Lybasse Diop, played for Bordeaux and was the first Senegalese footballer in Ligue 1.